 I have known that I have had a congenital kidney disease since I was in my mid twenties.
 So long as I had the same job as I had then, that was not an issue.
 However my old boss retired and he left the company in the hands of his two sons.
 That seems like a recipe for failure to every one who is still here.
 In fact a lot of key employees have already found new jobs.
-Right now I have started to look for tips for choosing best health insurance company if you have a preexisting medical condition like I do.
+Right now I have started to look for if you have a preexisting medical condition like I do.
 Of course the so called Obama Care health insurance markets are still open, but they are going to close down pretty soon as I understand it.
 The problem is that I have health insurance now, and if things went well I would be able to keep my insurance.
 I just do not know if I can count on the boss’ sons to keep the doors open in the office.
 So I am just trying to cover my butt in case it gets cold real suddenly.
 Read more …

 Insurance Agency Websites, SEO, SEM, Social Media Marketing and Blogging – there is certainly a lot to keep up with these days in terms of staying current and reaching a given target market.
 Agency target markets can be horizontal (businesses between $1 Million and $10 Million in sales), vertical (transportation companies and owner operators), or extremely broad in scope (personal lines for example).
 Insurance agency marketing should funnel content toward a given target market.
 A primary step toward this goal is the creation of a quality blog.
 Once that is accomplished, and to ensure an agency remains ahead of the curve, agents should seriously consider vlogging as an important addition to their insurance agency web marketing strategy.